Grasmit/Turkish-Cities-Weather-Analytics/README.md

-# DE Zoomcamp final project
+# Turkish Cities Weather Analytics

 ## Abstract
 Well, I was just vacationing in Turkey when I started the project, so I decided to research the weather in several Turkish cities for the last year.\